Preparation

 • Precisely because it is a structural phenomenon, racism is less bound to single individuals, but rather is implemented in ideas, in world views, in media representations, in the work of institutions, in international law.
 Small, perhaps even seemingly harmless questions or comments about the appearance or origin of people can therefore be racist due to their structural roots.

 You don't have to be a racist to think racist, to reproduce racism or to profit from racism.
 White people of the Global North benefit from these privileges whether they actively want to or not.
 If you belong to this privileged group, there is little you can do about it at first.
 However, you should always be aware of your position and deal with it critically and reflectively.
-The following topics and explanations will help you to critically examine your own position and its significance in relation to humanitarian aid work.
+The following topics and explanations will help you to critically examine your own position and its significance in relation to support work with refugees.

 What does this mean for you and your work with people on the move?